christensenjairus/byu-sandianl-tls-rtt-packages/README.md

-# POC Packages for Webserver TLS-Based Proxy Detection.
+# POC Debian Packages for Webserver TLS-Based Proxy Detection.
 ### BYU &amp; Sandia National Labs Capstone Project
+##### Ubuntu 22.10 was used to create these packages
 Debian packages for Nginx and Apache with the custom (included) OpenSSL packages. ***These are all modified to calculate and provide the retrieval of TLS round trip time and log it in webserver access logs.***

 *NOTE: This is a Proof of Concept and is not recommended for use in production environments.
 With some luck, this functionality will be released soon built-in to OpenSSL, Nginx, and Apache.
 Until then, this is recommended for testing only.*